CWC FAQs for Faculty and Staff

 1) If the student says Yes, call the CWC at 708-235-7334 and you can hand the phone over to them to let our office take care of the rest or you can walk the student to our office and they can schedule an appointment in-person.

 2) If a student says No to the referral or says, "I need to think about it."
 Please write down the CWC's phone number and encourage them to try our center at least once.
 We always need to remember that counseling is a personal choice, except when the student is in danger to themselves or others.
-Not all students will be receptive to the referral, however, for many students, your willingness to extent yourself will be life-changing or even life-saving for them.
+Not all students will be receptive to the referral, however, for many students, your willingness to extend yourself will be life-changing or even life-saving for them.

 You may want to arrange a follow-up meeting with the student to see if they made an appointment, however, keep in mind that a student has the right to privacy regarding their mental health and treatment.
-Therefore, the student may or may not want to share this information to you.
+Therefore, the student may or may not want to share this information with you.

 A student seems to be having serious emotional or behavioral problems and is disrupting my class.
 I have suggested counseling, but they refuse to go.
 Can counseling be mandated for this student?
 What other resources are available?

 Counseling cannot be mandated, it can be encouraged and strongly recommended.
-However, if a student is disrupting your class, their behavior may be in violation of the Student Conduct Code.
+However, if a student is disrupting your class, their behavior may violate the Student Conduct Code.
 For issues concerning Community Standards & Student Advocacy, consult with the Office of Dean of Students or you can complete a CARE/Student of Concern report located under the Office of Dean of Students.
 When a CARE/Student of Concerns report is completed, members of the CARE team (which includes the CWC) are notified of this report.
 Therefore, information about the CWC will be sent to the student of concern via email if applicable.

 How does a student set up an appointment for counseling?